prathmesh-31-code/Learn_Go/README.md

 # Learning Go Lang
-This repo contains the basic of GO.
+This repo contains the basics of GO.